 Blog post by Marco Altini

-We have released a new feature in HRV4Training Pro, Aerobic Endurance Analysis for runners and cyclists.
+We have released a new feature in HRV4Training Pro, Aerobic Efficiency Analysis for runners and cyclists.
 In this post, we go over the background, cover how you can use this feature to track changes in aerobic endurance as you progress in your training and also provide additional details about how this differs from other estimates we provide, and how you can benefit the most from this feature.

 In case you want to jump right in, and check out our latest feature, simply login at HRV4T.com with your HRV4Training credentials.
-We have a promotion and until December 9th you can get 15% off using code STAYAEROBIC at checkout.

-What's aerobic endurance?
+What's aerobic efficiency?

 What's the difference with VO2max estimation?